-Once you have all the necessary information to create a business plan for your silk worms farm, it is time to start creating your financial forecast.
+Once you have all the necessary information to create a business plan for your silkworm farm, it is time to start creating your financial forecast.

-What goes into your silk worms farm's financial forecast?
+What goes into your silkworm farm's financial forecast?

-The objective of the financial forecast of your silk worms farm's business plan is to show the growth, profitability, funding requirements, and cash generation potential of your business over the next 3 to 5 years.
+The objective of the financial forecast of your silkworm farm's business plan is to show the growth, profitability, funding requirements, and cash generation potential of your business over the next 3 to 5 years.

-The four key outputs of a financial forecast for a silk worms farm are:
+The four key outputs of a financial forecast for a silkworm farm are: